VersusCenter

 Pros

-• Seamless integration with all Apple devices and services
+• Deeply integrated with Apple devices and services

-• Automatic backup for photos, documents, and app data
+• Automatic backup for photos, documents, and device data

 Cons